eduwass/barbershop/README.md

 # Deployment

-- I have a copy of this repo hosted on a [Vultr](http://vultr.com) VPS as a staging environment
+- I have a copy of this repo hosted on a [Vultr](http://vultr.com) VPS as a staging environment here: http://95.179.178.170/
 - Code changes can be pushed/pulled to the server directly via SSH Git
 - For database changes I'm using: [wp-sync-db](https://github.com/wp-sync-db/wp-sync-db)